📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 Oaxacan

-UC Merced, Castle, County, and City agencies buy local.
+UC Merced, Castle, County, and all Cities adopt:

 ✔ Industrial corridor transit (Livingston–Delhi–Atwater–Castle)